 But being a star is hard work, so the party concluded with a champagne reception, complete with a cake decorated with the title 'Significa and Miscellany' and a woman playing a grand piano, as well as Christmas napkins showing music of well-known Christmas carols.

-The entire event was as spectacular as it was entertaining, and it was without a doubt, the best Mystery Soiree I've ever seen!
+it was without a doubt, the best Mystery Soiree I've ever seen!

 P.S.
 You'll notice the piano top was finally folded back properly for the last photograph!